powsybl/powsybl.github.io/pages/documentation/developer/api_guide/timeseries.md

 [null, null, null, null]
 ```

-# Data chunks
+## Handle data chunks

 In order to add data to a time series, we need to create data chunks: `DoubleDataChunk`s for double time series and
 `StringDataChunk`s for string time series.

-## Double data chunk
+### Double data chunk

-The following example shows how to create an uncompress data chunk and print its JSON representation:
+The following example shows how to create an uncompressed data chunk and print its JSON representation:
 ```java
 DoubleDataChunk chunk = DataChunk.create(1d, 1d, 1d, 3d);
 System.out.println(chunk.toJson());